opencog/opencog/opencog/learning/miner/README.md

 derive inferences with the rule
 ```
 minsup(P, T, ms)
-shallow-abstraction(S, P, T, ms)
+abstraction(S, P, T, ms)
 |-
 minsup((Put P S), T, ms)
 ```
-where `shallow-abstraction` is a predicate that not only `S` is a shallow abstraction of `P` over `T` but also if `P` is composed with such, the resulting pattern will reach minimum support, which can indeed be determined by looking at the valuation set used to generate the shallow abstractions, as mentioned earlier.
+where `abstraction` is a predicate that not only `S` is a shallow abstraction of `P` over `T` but also if `P` is composed with such, the resulting pattern will reach minimum support, which can indeed be determined by looking at the valuation set used to generate the shallow abstractions, as mentioned earlier.

 The advantage of the forward technique is that it requires no control for the a priori property as it is built into the rule.